-According to explorers' estimates, the Postojna Cave provides shelter to more than 150 animal species – visitors can get to know some of the most interesting ones in more detail in the Vivarium Proteus.
+The undisputed star among Postojna Cave's inhabitants is the olm, Proteus anguinus, however, the Karst underground world is inhabited by numerous other interesting inhabitants.
+According to explorers' estimates, Postojna Cave is home to more than 150 animal species.
+You can get to know some of the most interesting ones in more detail at Vivarium Proteus.

-The Postojna Cave is the cradle of a special branch of biology – speleobiology.
-This new science was born in the year 1831, when the Slendernecked Beetle (Leptodirus hochenwarti) was discovered in the Postojna Cave by Luka Čeč, a local of Postojna.
-Not long after, explorers discovered and made an inventory of tens of new animal species adapted to the conditions inside the cave to such an extent that they are unable to survive outside of it.
+Postojna Cave is the cradle of a special branch of biology – speleobiology.
+This new science was born in 1831, when the slenderneck beetle (Leptodirus hochenwarti) was discovered in the cave by Luka Čeč, a local of Postojna.
+Not long after, explorers discovered and inventoried tens of new animal species that are adapted to the conditions inside the cave to such an extent that they are unable to survive outside of it.

-Vivarium Proteus is located inside the Passage of New Signatures, 50 metres from the entrance into the Postojna Cave.
-It consists of two sections – the research section and the exhibition one.
+Vivarium Proteus is situated inside the Passage of New Signatures, 50 metres from the entrance to Postojna Cave.
+It consists of two sections, namely a research section and an exhibition area.
 The research section, the so-called laboratory, is used for scientific work and research.
-And the speleobiological exhibition housed within the exhibition section introduces visitors to the basic concepts of karstology and speleobiology in an appealing way, and presents special features of the subterranean environment and the most characteristic representative of Slovene cave animals.
-Most attention is however devoted to the human fish (the olm / Proteus anguinus).
+The speleobiological exhibition housed within the exhibition section introduces visitors to the basic concepts of karstology and speleobiology in an appealing way, and presents special features of the subterranean environment and the most typical representatives of Slovenian cave-dwelling animals.
+However, most attention is devoted to the olm.

 It feeds on small crabs, worms, snails and other aquatic non-vertebrates.
-It has a life expectancy of up to 100 years and can survive without food for several years in a row.
+It has a life expectancy of up to 100 years and can survive without food for several years.
 It is reproduced by means of eggs, which females lay on the bottom side of flat stones.

-In Slovenia, the proteus is under strict legal protection and was in 1982 placed on a list of rare and endangered species.
-It is forbidden to catch the proteus without a special consent given by the competent environmental institutions.
+In Slovenia, the olm is under strict legal protection and has, since 1982, been listed as a rare and endangered species.
+It is forbidden to catch the olm without a special consent given by the competent environmental authorities.